* This is a sponsored post for Try Lamb *

 Two: Add the ginger, green chilli and garam masala and cook for 2 minutes longer.

 Three: Put the lamb mince and tomatoes in the pan, brown the mince and then cook on low for 20 minutes.
-Add a little water if needed.
+Season and add a little water if needed.

-Four: Add the yoghurt, peas and fresh coriander, stir and cook for 2 minutes.
+Four: Add the yogurt, peas and fresh coriander, stir and cook for 2 minutes.

 Five: Serve with rice and popadoms.